Aditya1942/Drag_Drop_js/README.md

 simple drag and drop with vanilla javascript

-drag item and dropon table and prperties of item like price and quantity add in table
+drag item and drop on table and properties of item like price and quantity add in table

 ## Screenshots